cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 keeps it looking nicer than something that's just like a dark background with white text.

-Rails , Hotwire and Tailwind really makes me feel like I have superpowers these days.
-I think this is a great feature and there are a lot of benefits to dark mode like battery life, eye strain and badassness (debatable).
-I hope this helps and I hope this work for you.
+Rails , Hotwire and Tailwind makes me feel like I have superpowers these days.
+I think this is a great feature and there are a lot of benefits to dark-mode like battery life, eye strain and badassness (debatable).
+I hope this helps and works well for you.